tonethar/IGME-330-Master/notes/HW-resilient-web.md

 1) What are the three core materials of the web?

 1) Priority of constituents.
-Place the following constituents in their order of priority, highest to lowest. authors, implementors, specifiers, theoretical purity, users
+Place the following constituents in their order of priority, *highest to lowest*:

+- authors
+- implementors
+- specifiers
+- theoretical purity
+- users

 1) As the tools we use to write imperative code "distance" us from the code that the user sees, what is "introduced"?